 On 2 September 1940 Janek and others left the hospital and travelled by barge to a camp at Kozhva.
 There they were issued with an identity document and a train ticket allowing them to travel to where the Polish Army was reforming.

 The journey from Kozhva which had started on September 17 1941 continued after a two day delay in Kotlas for nearly three months in the same train, until it finally reached Chardzhou on the banks of the Amu Darya river. (p.
 94)

 Janek and his companions did not travel to Buzuluk where the Polish Army was being formed.
 The Soviet Secret Police (NKVD) told them that Buzuluk was overcrowded and they were being sent further south.
 They were placed in collective farms along the Amu Darya river.
 In March 1942 they left their collective farms and began their journey to Krasnovodsk on the Caspian Sea.
 On 2 April a ship took them across the Caspian Sea to Persia.
 They were finally free of the Soviet Union.

-Janek Leja died on 4 November 2009 in Vancouver, Canada.
+Janek Leja died on 4 November 2009 in Victoria, British Columbia, Canada.

 Janek - A Story of Survival